The dynamics of digits: Calculating pi with Galperin's billiards: Introduction

 \section{Introduction}

-The invention of numbers was probably one of the most influential discoveries in the history of science leading to the foundation and development of mathematics.
+In the history of science, the invention of numbers stands out as an influential discovery essential for the foundation and development of mathematics and every quantitative science that followed.
 In many ancient cultures, the symbols for the first digits correspond to a graphical representation of counting.
-In Babylonian, Roman and Japanese numerals, digit ``1'' contains one counting object, digit ``2'' two objects, digit ``3'' three objects, see Fig.~\ref{Fig:numerals}.
-After counting, the next important concept is that of positioning system (position of a digit defines its value) and the number base representation.
-Throughout history different bases were used, including the modern decimal system and the sexagesimal one introduced in Babylon around second millennium BC.
-Its legacy can still be found in modern units of time, with 60 seconds in one minute and 60 minutes in one hour.
+In Babylonian, Roman and Japanese numerals, digit ``1'' contains one counting object, digit ``2'' two objects, digit ``3'' three objects, see Figure~\ref{Fig:numerals}.
+However, as a technology for representing numbers, the unary base clearly has unfavorable scaling properties.
+A numeral system, where the position of a digit defines its value with respect to a base that is larger than one, achieves exponential compression at the cost of introducing new symbolic digits.
+Throughout history different bases have been used, including the modern decimal system and the sexagesimal one introduced in Babylon around the second millennium BC.
+Its legacy can still be found in modern units of time, with 60 s in one minute and 60 min in one hour.